Board-Certified Veterinary Neurologists in Glen Mills, PA

 • Weakness in the limbs

-We treat a wide variety of neurological conditions in dogs and cats.
+We treat a wide variety of neurologic conditions in dogs and cats.
 These include:

 • Seizures